juntylpro1/secure-enterprise/deploy-regions.md

 1. From the **Configurations** tab in your project, click the name of your deployable architecture configuration > **Edit**.
 1. Review the input changes and click **Deploy**.

-After the deployment successfully completes, you have two slightly different configurations based on a single deployable architecture that are deployed in two separate regions.
+After the deployment successfully completes, you have two slightly different configurations based on a single deployable architecture that is deployed in two separate regions.